pantheon-systems/terminus/docs/steps-to-create-new-terminus-release.md

          3. Run `git branch -vv` to check current branch and if `main` branch is behind at all.
          4. Run `git status` to check for clean working directory.
 If current directory is unclean, `git stash` all changes with a brief message about when and why stash created.
          5. Change to `main` branch if not on it already.
          6. Ensure main branch fully matches remote by fast-forwarding if branch has not diverged.
-If branch has diverged, move local version to a new branch `main-dirty-YYYYMMDD` and update `main` to exactly match origin.
+If branch has diverged, move local version to a new branch and update `main` to exactly match origin:
+            ```
+            git checkout -b main-dirty-$(date +%Y%m%d)
+            git checkout main
+            git reset --hard origin/main
+            ```
       2. If the documentation repo is not visible in your workspace, `git clone` it in your available workspace but avoid inadvertently committing as a git submodule.
    2. Create a new branch for this release.
    3. Update the supported versions page [https://github.com/pantheon-systems/documentation/edit/main/source/content/terminus/10-supported-terminus.md](https://github.com/pantheon-systems/documentation/edit/main/source/content/terminus/10-supported-terminus.md).